- 27 Nov 2024

 Once loaded through a Data reader or via data entry, the embedded files are compressed and encrypted into the BLOB Cube and can only be accessed from the Capsule environment.
 Just like other Cubes, BLOB Cubes are subject to the database security settings, so you can configure user rights in order to assign "read-write" privileges to some users or "read-only" to others.

-• Custom.
-This data type can be used to have a BLOB Cube store files with a custom extension other than those supported natively
+Custom.
+This data type can be used so that a BLOB Cube stores files with a custom extension other than those supported natively.